DynamicsAndNeuralSystems/OverlappingCommunityDetection/README.md

 ### Usage/Syntax:

-The `Computation` function computes the community detection algorithms on a given network, as:
+`Computation` computes a range of community-detection algorithms on a given network, as:

 ```matlab
 Final = Computation(Input, Methods, isBenchmark, benchFileName)